 College Application Processing:

 The Counseling Office partners with students and families to complete the College Application Process.
-Students are responsible to submit their portion of the college application electronically, using one of the application methods described above.
+Students are responsible for submitting their portion of the college application electronically, using one of the application methods described above.
 All other portions of the college application will be submitted through the Counseling Office, including official transcript, secondary school report, school profile, teacher forms, and letters of recommendation.

-- The Counseling Office hosted a College Application Night in September.
-A recording of this event is available below.
-This event is a two-part program which lasted about an hour and a half:
+- The Counseling Office hosts a College Application Night in September.
+This event is a two-part program which lasts about an hour and a half:

 - A student must complete a Blue Transcript Release Form (see below) for EACH college applied to before application documents can be released.
 Be sure to complete this form thoroughly with college name, application method used, and specific names of teachers completing letters of recommendation.
 Documents cannot be sent from the Counseling Office without this form.
 Additional forms can be found in the Counseling Office.
 Completed forms should be turned in to the Counseling Office for processing.
 Blue Transcript Release Form